-If you did not see the vehicle damaging your car or find a note left by the offender, you should look for witnesses to the accident.
-Try to find the people who were present at the accident spot and had seen your car getting damaged.
-When you find any witnesses, ask them for about the description or details of the vehicle that damaged your car.
+If you did not see the vehicle damaging your car, you should look for witnesses to the accident.
+Try to find the people who were present at the accident spot and had seen the particular incident.
+When you find any witnesses, ask them about the description or details of the vehicle that damaged your car.
 Also, check if the witnesses are willing to testify against the offender.
-In case they do, don’t forget to take their contact details.
+In case they do, note down their contact details.

 No matter how much in a hurry you may be in, do not forget to take pictures of the accident spot as well as your damaged car.
 The pictures will act as evidence of the accident and the damages caused to your car.
 These pictures will help you to get your claim approved by your motor insurance company and will also aid in the police investigation.

 You May Also Read - Comprehensive Insurance Vs Third Party Car Insurance